genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/05_access-control/04_sso-authentication.md

 This section provides a more detailed description of the workflow between a Genesis application SP and an external IDP.
 The flow assumes the following settings:

-- `ssoToggle` is set to true in the Genesis application’s `config.ts`, this ensures that the ‘Enable SSO?’ checkbox is displayed on the application's login page.
+- `ssoToggle` is set to true in the Genesis application’s `config.ts`, this ensures that the **Enable SSO?** checkbox is displayed on the application's login page.
-- 'Enable SSO’ is checked, either manually in the UI, or `ssoEnable` is set to true by default in the config.
+- **Enable SSO** is checked, either manually in the UI, or `ssoEnable` is set to true by default in the config.
 - In the front end, the following has been added to `src/routes/config.ts`:

 ```javascript